DIY Mini Burlap Baskets

-So, if you want your baskets to turn out just like these, I’d recommend either buying burlap ribbon with a dark pattern on it (I’ll link to one in the supply list below), or stamp or paint your burlap with black crafting paint on one side.
+So, if you want your baskets to turn out just like these, I’d recommend either buying burlap ribbon with a dark pattern on it (I’ll link to one in the supply list below), or stamping or painting your burlap with black crafting paint on one side.

-Simply dab black paint in random ways until you have a pretty good coverage and then let the ribbon dry completely before glueing it on to the cup.
+Simply dab black paint in random ways until you have pretty good coverage and then let the ribbon dry completely before gluing it onto the cup.

 How to Make these DIY Mini Burlap Baskets